Highlights of the Program

 13:30 - 14:00

-PANEL DISCUSSION ON DEVELOPING A STRATEGIC FRAMEWORK FOR THE COMMERCIALIZATION OF CARBON CAPTURE, UTILIZATION & STORAGE
+PANEL DISCUSSION ON DEVELOPING A STRATEGIC FRAMEWORK FOR THE COMMERCIALISATION OF CARBON CAPTURE, UTILISATION, AND STORAGE

-• De-risking early CCUS investments through policy mixes that scale private capital, accelerate decarbonization, and generate reinvestable public revenues
+• De-risking early CCUS investments through policy mixes that scale private capital, accelerate decarbonisation, and generating reinvestable public revenues

-• Merchant CCUS business models in Europe accelerating investment and commercialization while leveraging US lessons to advance decarbonization
+• Merchant CCUS business models in Europe accelerating investment and commercialisation while leveraging US lessons to advance decarbonisation

 • Improving EU ETS and member-state CfD alignment while mitigating project-on-project risks through coordination, market stability, and investment certainty